theimerj/neotest-pest/README.md

 This plugin provides a [Pest](https://pestphp.com) adapter for the [Neotest](https://github.com/nvim-neotest/neotest) framework.

-This is a fork of `neotest-pest` originally by [@theutz](https://github.com/theutz/neotest-pest), with some fixes and updates:
+It is a fork of `neotest-pest` originally created by [@theutz](https://github.com/theutz/neotest-pest), with some fixes and updates:

-- Updated to work with [Pest](https://pestphp.com) 2.0
+- Updated to be compatible with [Pest](https://pestphp.com) 2.0
-- Support for (and automatic detection of) Laravel Sail
+- Includes support for automatic detection of Laravel Sail
-  - Note: This also moves junit output files into `storage/app/`
+  - Note: Junit output files are now moved to `storage/app/`
-- Support for running in Docker (custom docker compose)
+- Includes support for running in Docker with custom docker compose
-- Parallel testing support
+- Supports parallel testing

 > [!WARNING]
-> _Ive only focused on making this work for me.
+> I have only focused on making this work for me.
-> Please test against your Pest tests_
+> Please test it against your Pest tests.

 ## :package: Installation

 Install the plugin using your favorite package manager.